debitoor/debitoor-api-docs/README.md

 Additionally the API is CORS-enabled, so you can also use your browser as a sandbox for experimenting.

 To further help you get started we've written a small sample app that demonstrates how to set up the OAuth 2.0 flow.
 You can find the [source for the app](https://github.com/e-conomic/debitoor-oauth-sample) on github.
 Feel free to [give it a spin](https://s3-eu-west-1.amazonaws.com/debitoor-oauth-sample/index.html)!

+## Node.js Helper
+We've built a thin wrapper using node.js that will make it even easier to work with the API.
+If you're re into that sort of thing, go [read more about it here](https://github.com/e-conomic/node-debitoor).